haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 end
 ```

-Initially it might seem complicated to understand the benefit of doing the above, since it seems that we're just wrapping our code in more functions, which isn't adding any extra functionality, but having all the domain logic
+Initially it might seem complicated to understand the benefit of doing the above, since it seems that we're just wrapping our code in more functions that aren't adding any extra functionality, but having all the domain logic
-pure means we can test it without having to worry about persistance, HTTP, logging or any other complex issues.
+pure means we can test it without having to worry about persistance, HTTP, logging, or any other complex issues.
-Eventually we will mock certain modules modules and test the DB layer, and the HTTP wiring... but without having
+Eventually we will mock certain modules and test the DB layer, and the HTTP wiring... but without having
-to worry if the core of the app, the business logic is wrong.
+to worry if the core of the app, the business logic, is wrong.

 ## Make functions read only horizontal or vertical

 Changing to a lighter topic, I also wanted to talk about function readability.
 Most functional languages
-include some way of piping code, the pipe operator `|>` in Elixir or the threading macros `->` and `->>`
+include some way of piping code—the pipe operator `|>` in Elixir or the threading macros `->` and `->>`
 in Clojure.
-This is a huge tool for making our code very readable it allows us to develop whole pipelines
+This is a huge tool for making our code very readable, as it allows us to develop whole pipelines
 of transformations to our data in a very clean way.
 Say for example:

 ```elixir